Hong Kong Polytechnic University: Democracy wall controversy

-2019 campus siege
+Campus siege incident

 In November 2019, the university was occupied by protesters as part of the 2019–20 Hong Kong protests; confrontation with the Hong Kong Police Force occurred from 17 November to 19 November.
 On 16 November, police attempted to enter the campus, but failed as protestors barricaded the entrance and used petrol bombs to attack them.
 The police then blocked all exits of the university campus and requested all protesters inside to surrender.
 On 18 November, the police attempted to enter the campus again using tear gas, rubber bullets, bean bags, and sponge grenades.
 Protestors responded by throwing petrol bombs at police.
 The university has been described as being a battleground during the conflict.
 The university was later sealed off by police, only several protesters managed to escape.
 This resulted in a 3-days long standoff.
 More than 280 protesters were injured while more than 1,000 persons were arrested.

 Notable alumni

-Notable alumni of PolyU included Chinese Premier Li Qiang, former Chief Executive of Hong Kong Leung Chun-ying, former Hong Kong Legislator Lam Tai-fai and Chan Kam-lam, explorer Rebecca Lee, film director Wong Kar-wai and Raman Hui, musician Paul Wong, singer Gigi Leung, fashion designer Vivienne Tam and software engineer Lui Kim-man.
+Notable alumni of PolyU include Chinese Premier Li Qiang, former Chief Executive of Hong Kong Leung Chun-ying, former Hong Kong Legislator Lam Tai-fai and Chan Kam-lam, explorer Rebecca Lee, film director Wong Kar-wai and Raman Hui, musician Paul Wong, singer Gigi Leung, fashion designer Vivienne Tam and software engineer Lui Kim-man.